 Granada is located in the autonomous community of Andalucía.
-This region has the highest peaks on the Iberian Peninsula (the mountains of Mulhacen and Veleta) as well as fertile valleys, which produce some of the best olives in the world.
+This region has the highest peaks on the Iberian Peninsula (the peaks of Mulhacen and Veleta in the Sierra Nevada mountain range) as well as fertile valleys, which produce some of the best olives in the world.
 Olive groves abound in the south of Spain, and form an important part of the economy and local cuisine.
-Andalucía is also home to the Costa del Sol, a popular beach and resort area where Spaniards and foreigners alike vacation in the warm Mediterranean sun.
+Andalucía is also home to the Costa del Sol, a popular beach and golf resort area where Spaniards and foreigners alike vacation in the warm Mediterranean sun.